MerginMaps/docs/src/layer/constraints/index.md

+---
+description: Constraints help to avoid mistakes when filling in the values or to highlight mandatory fields in the attributes form.
+---

 # Constraints
 Constraints help to avoid mistakes when filling in the values or to highlight mandatory fields.
 Fields with constraints have a warning displayed next to them in the form.